so-sc/sosc-website/src/contents/events/python-bootcamp/index.md

 ## Day-1
 Day-1 was held at one of the class rooms and more than 40 attendees were present for the workshop.
 The Day-1 of the bootcamp covered the basic concepts of Python where the attendees had hands on experience with installations and running the programs and learning the data structure.
-Attendees were also given up with some [excercises](https://drive.google.com/open?id=1Hpi9sASLKnaVDHfva83LWynmWC1FhkVx)to complete and submit before the day-2 of the python-bootcamp.
+Attendees were also given up with some [excercises](https://drive.google.com/open?id=1Hpi9sASLKnaVDHfva83LWynmWC1FhkVx) to complete and submit before the day-2 of the python-bootcamp.
 ### Topics Covered were
 - Variables
 - Data Structures